PetitPrinc3/Harvester/README.md

 ---

 <p align="center">
-  Built with ❤️ by Google Gemini - CLI
+  Vibe-coded with ❤️ by Google Gemini - CLI
 </p>